-Before I go on to describe my practice with young men, I wish to mention two broader social discourses that add complexity to work with young men: discourses of gender, and discourses of punishment.
+Before I go on to describe my practice with young men, I wish to mention two broader social discourses that add complexity to work with young men: discourses of gender and discourses of punishment.

-When working with young men who are attempting to step away from anger and trouble, there are multiple factors influencing their lives.
+When working with young men who are attempting to step away from anger and trouble, I am aware of multiple factors influencing their lives.
 These include powerful discourses of patriarchy and dominant masculinity.
-Developing practices that can assist in the examination and deconstruction of dominant stories of men and masculinity (see Jenkins, 1990; McLean 1995; Gray, 2007; Trudinger, 2000; Denborough, 1995; Slattery, 2003) is therefore an important aspect of work with young men.
-The ways in which young men are recruited into dominating practices have serious consequences, particularly where this leads to gendered harassment, violence and abuse.
-David
+Developing practices that can assist in the examination and deconstruction of dominant stories of men and masculinity (see Denborough, 1995; Gray, 2007; Jenkins, 1990; McLean, 1995; Slattery, 2003; Trudinger, 2000) is therefore an important aspect of work with young men.
+When young men are invited to examine how they may have been recruited into dominating practices that may lead to gendered harassment, violence and abuse, they are more likely to see how such practices can have serious consequences.

-Denborough (1995) outlines a useful step-by-step approach to developing respectful and effective ways of working with young men to reduce violence.
-As part of his approach, gendered messages and beliefs of dominant masculinity are identified and explored together with young men.
-Similarly, in her work with adult men, Nancy Gray (2007) uses the migration of identity map and the re-authoring map described by Michael White (1995) to enable men who have enacted violence to chart a movement away from dominating practices and towards different forms of masculinity.
+David Denborough (1995) outlined a useful step-by-step approach to developing respectful and effective ways of working with young men to reduce violence.
+As part of this approach, gendered messages and the beliefs of dominant masculinity are identified and explored with young men.
+Similarly, in her work with adult men, Nancy Gray (2007) used the migration of identity map and the re-authoring map described by Michael White (1995) to enable men who have enacted violence to chart a movement away from dominating practices and towards different forms of masculinity.

-In addition to the influences of dominant masculine culture, there are other broader social factors to consider that also have effects on the lives and actions of adolescent males.
+In addition to the influences of dominant masculine culture, there are other broader social factors to consider that also have effects on the lives and actions of adolescent boys.
 One of these relates to discourses of punishment.